Omicelo Cares | Real Estate Co-Powerment Series

 Real Estate Co-Powerment Series | Omicelo Cares | $75,000 Catalytic Grant

-Neighborhood Allies and Omicelo Cares are the co-creators of the Real Estate Co-Powerment Series (“Co-Powerment Series”) which will serve as an education platform to demystify the real estate development process, explain its associated terminology and demonstrate how community members/organizations can meaningfully contribute to real estate projects within their own neighborhoods.
-This pilot initiative will be a combination of in-class instruction, coaching, and mentorship.
+Neighborhood Allies and Omicelo Cares are the co-creators of the Real Estate Co-Powerment Series (“Co-Powerment Series”) which serve as an education platform to demystify the real estate development process, explain its associated terminology and demonstrate how community members/organizations can meaningfully contribute to real estate projects within their own neighborhoods.
+This initiative is a combination of in-class instruction, coaching, and mentorship.

 An overarching goal of the education series is to shrink the technical proficiency gap that exists between real estate developers and community leaders that are involved in local development projects.
 We hope to create long-term, working relationships between private developers, real estate experts, community based organizations, business owners and active community members.

 As the co-creator and primary administrator of the program, Omicelo Cares will produce the final curriculum, create two real estate course-tracks: one for beginners and another for those more advanced, administer pre-and post- class surveys, interview and hire instructors and monitor mentee/mentor relationships.